BradleyHogle/BradleyHogle/README.md

 I'm a software developer at a brick-and-mortar business called PhotoVision.
 I'm biased, but I think we're one of the top film photography labs in the country.

 ### My journey at PhotoVision so far:
-- Frontend ->
+- Frontend* ->
 - Elixir/Phoenix ->
-- More frontend ->
+- More frontend* ->
 - A little C# / .net ->
-- More frontend ->
+- More frontend* ->
 - Python (Django, but also random things)

+*Custom Javascript/Typescript, as well as a jumble of React, SolidJS, NextJS, Astro.